Oil Circuit Breaker

 Maintenance of Oil Circuit Breaker

-Oil circuit breakers (OCBs) require maintenance in order to function dependably and have a longer service life.
+Oil breakers (OCBs) require maintenance in order to function dependably and have a longer service life.
 Below is a summary of the common maintenance procedures for oil circuit breakers:

 Visual Inspection